Skip to main content

 3 mentions Positive Neutral Negative

 The humor in the game is largely derived from its predictable jump scares, which can become amusing rather than frightening, especially during repetitive gameplay.
-Additionally, the comical animation of the big crabs adds a lighthearted touch, though the overall experience may suffer from broken immersion.
+Additionally, the comical animation of the big crabs adds a lighthearted touch, though the overall immersion is often disrupted by these elements.

 • “The big crabs have a funny animation of just suddenly pointing out a leg when you approach, which just pierces your armor... almost looks comical.”